 - 4 tablespoons of all-purpose flour (carefully measured and sifted to guarantee a smooth and velvety texture in the sauce.).
 I use this because it adds structure so the finished bite is not loose or thin.

 - a pinch of sea salt.
-I use this because it makes the sweet and savory notes taste clearer.
+I use this because it makes the sweet and savory notes taste clearer.).
+I use this because it adds moisture and keeps the finished texture from tasting dry.

 - a dash of freshly ground black pepper.
 I use this because it has a small job in the mix, and I include it because the recipe tastes flatter without it.